 Make Sure You – and Your Family – Are Ready for Your Return

 Before you can venture back into the world of work, you'll need to make sure you're prepared at home.
 This means everything from arranging childcare (and backup childcare) to swapping yoga pants for suits.

 Do a deep dive into your closet and pull out your office tops, pants, and skirts.
 Try clothes on to check they still fit appropriately, since both pregnancy and breastfeeding can change your figure.
 Put the clothes that are still suitable for work in a prominent spot in your closet to make your mornings easier; if necessary, purchase new outfits.

-Prepare yourself for your new morning routine: plan a trial run, complete with setting an alarm, dropping off baby at childcare, and commuting into the office.
+Prepare yourself for your new morning routine: plan a trial run, complete with setting an alarm, dropping off the baby at childcare, and commuting into the office.
 Getting ready in the morning with a baby – packing a bag for daycare, dropping her off, having a meaningful good-bye, breastfeeding – can take more time than your pre-baby morning routine of coffee on the run.
-A trial run will give you time to work out any childcare kinks and develop your new routine with your baby and your baby's other parent.
+A trial run will give you time to work out any childcare kinks and develop your new routine with your baby.

 Find Childcare – and Backup Childcare

 It's inevitable that there will be a day – possibly on the same day as an important meeting, deadline, or presentation – that your baby will be sick and need you.
 Prepare for this moment before it occurs.
 Map out with your significant other who will be the primary contact for daycare or your nanny.
 If an unexpected pick-up is necessary, who will be responsible?